Taskeract Taskeract

 When a session is connected to a pull request, your agent can read and interact with review threads directly.
 Ask your agent to “check the review feedback” or “address the review comments” and it will see every thread — status, file locations, diff context, and the full conversation — so it can work through the feedback without you having to copy and paste anything.

-Agents can also create new inline comments on specific lines, reply to existing threads, and resolve threads when feedback has been addressed.
-For example, you can ask your agent to “add a review comment on line 42 of src/main.rs” or “resolve the thread about the naming convention.”
-All changes are reflected on your forge (GitHub, GitLab, or Bitbucket) and in Taskeract’s Review tab.
+Agents can also create new inline comments on specific lines (as issues or informational comments), reply to existing threads, mark threads as ready, sign off on threads, reject threads, and resolve threads.
+For example, you can ask your agent to “add a review comment on line 42 of src/main.rs” or “mark thread X as ready with a note about the fix.”
+All actions require a comment, matching the same workflow enforced in the UI.
+Changes are reflected on GitHub, GitLab, or Bitbucket and in Taskeract’s Review tab.

 Issue Tracking